amaranth-lang/amaranth/docs/guide.rst

 Shape casting
 =============

 Shapes can be *cast* from other objects, which are called *shape-like*.
 Casting is a convenient way to specify a shape indirectly, for example, by a range of numbers representable by values with that shape.
+Shapes are shape-like objects as well.

-Casting to a shape can be done explicitly with ``Shape.cast``, but is usually implicit, since shape-like objects are accepted anywhere shapes are.
+Casting to a shape can be done explicitly with :meth:`Shape.cast`, but is usually implicit, since shape-like objects are accepted anywhere shapes are.

 .. _lang-shapeint: